richkylet/analysis-tools/README.md

 Brief descriptions:
 --------------------
-  * ##fft_example.py##: simple example of conducting a qunatitative, fast Fourier transform of a time-domain signal. (requires matplotlib, numpy and math)
+  * signalProcessingExamples.py: simple examples of conducting a qunatitative, 1D, fast Fourier transform (FFT) of a continuous time-domain signal.
+Additionally are shown general methods for calculating power spectrum density (PSD) of the same signal using the periodogram or Welch's methods. (uses matplotlib, numpy, scipy, and math)

+ * imageProcessingExamples.py: basic examples for image processing and filtering (spline, convolved, guassian). (uses matplotlib, numpy, and scipy)